Agent Memory: Building Memory-Aware Agents

 How long does Agent Memory: Building Memory-Aware Agents take?

-Expect roughly ~2 hours, self-paced (7 lessons, 4 code examples).
+Expect roughly 1h 57m, self-paced — 6 video lessons (4 with code) plus a graded quiz.
 Most learners work through it at their own pace.

 What will I learn from Agent Memory: Building Memory-Aware Agents?